NodeSecure/github/README.md

 ```

 ### Private repositories
-To work with private repositories you can either setup a `GITHUB_AUTH_TOKEN` system variable or use `setToken` method:
+To work with private repositories you can either setup a `GITHUB_TOKEN` system variable or use `setToken` method:

 ```js
 import * as github from "@nodesecure/github";